“Chiengora:” Chicago-area woman recycles dog hair; making sweaters, scarves, hats and more!

-She practices "Chiengora" -- spinning yarn from dog hair.
-She then uses the dog hair yarn to make everything from sweaters to stuffed animals.
+"People are always afraid that it's going to smell like dog, and it doesn't," Sanke said.
+"Just the same way that a merino sweater doesn't smell like a sheep (and) a cashmere sweater doesn't smell like a goat."

+The ancient art of spinning dog hair is called chiengora – “chien” is French for dog and “gora” is derived from angora.
+The practice has been around for thousands of years, according to one researcher, who says dog hair was found in "yarns of pre-historic Scandinavia and the North American Navajo Indians."

-Long-haired breeds with a healthy coat work best and hair that's a little shorter can be blended with other materials.
-The pet hair must be brushed, not cut and sent to Jeannie Sanke.
-She cleans and spins the fur before knitting begins.
+Long-haired breeds with a healthy coat work best, Sanke said, but shorter hair can also be blended with other materials.
+The pet hair must be brushed – not cut – then cleaned and spun before knitting begins.

-The material is super warm -- 50 percent warmer than sheep's wool, so it is used by people in extremely cold climates near the Arctic Circle.
+The wool is 50 percent warmer than sheep, according to WGN, and the practice is still used today by people in extremely cold climates near the Arctic Circle.

+Some also use the practice as a way to honor pets that have passed.

+"The touch of a creature that they love, wrapped around them, is much more immediate to people than a diamond pressed from ashes," Sanke said.
+"It's still them, you can touch them.
+Even after they're gone you can still have them.

 1 Comment